redhat-partner-solutions/rhel-sriov-test/README.md

 One may also choose to run the test script from the TrafficGen.
 In that case, the host will be `127.0.0.1`

-Running the script from a python3 virtual enviroment is recommended.
+Running the script from a python3 virtual environment is recommended.
 Install the required python modules,

 ```
 python3 -m venv venv